abosch7/TEMOA/README.md

 ### Step 3: Create the Conda Virtual Environment
 A virtual environment ensures that dependencies are installed in an isolated environment.

-1. Open a terminal (Anaconda Prompt on Windows, Terminal on macOS/Linux).
+1. Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux).
 2. Navigate to the extracted TEMOA directory using the `cd` command:
    ```sh
    cd ../TEMOA/environments/temoa
    ```
-3. Create the virtual environment using the provided `environment.yml` file:
+3. Create the virtual environment:
    ```sh
    conda env create -f temoa.yml
    ```